It can be incredibly distressing and overwhelming to learn that someone you care about is having thoughts of suicide.

 - Ensure Safety:

-- If there is immediate danger (e.g., they have a plan and means): Do not leave them alone.
+- If there is immediate danger (they have a plan and the means): Do not leave them alone.
 Call 999 or take them straight to A&E. Remove any potential means of self-harm if it’s safe to do so.

-- Initiate a Conversation: Find a private, quiet place to talk.
+- Initiate a Conversation: Find a private, quiet space to talk.
 If you know the person, talk to them as you usually would, keeping in mind you are here to support them.

-How to Talk to Someone About Suicidal Thoughts
+How to Talk to Someone About Their Suicidal Thoughts

 - “It sounds like you’re going through a lot.
-Are you thinking about suicide?”
+Have you been thinking of suicide?”

 Listen Actively and Non-Judgmentally: